 My same son is a graphic artist.
 He discovered this talent as a young teenager.
 Before he was 18, he had already done professional graphic work.
 He would not have had the time to do increase this talent if I had insisted that he spend his extra time working on his math weakness.

 I have found that instead of focusing on a child's weaknesses, it's important to focus on his strengths.
 He will enjoy increasing his strengths.
 This is how he will gain the skills that make him stand out.
 He will naturally be learning within his learning style.
 The great thing is, when your child is learning the way he likes to, his weaknesses are also strengthened.

 I encourage you to free yourself from the stress of keeping up!
 Allow your child to get ahead in his own genius!
 Your child will never be behind again!

 - Heather Martinson

 Contact me if you would like help taking the leap into authentic learning!
-Also take a look at Celebration Education's Journey Program - We have exciting learning experiences all over Southern California, including at Disneyland and on Minecraft!!
+Also take a look at Celebration Education's Journey Program - We have exciting learning experiences all over Southern California, including at theme parks, field trips, and on Minecraft!!